barrettotte/going-forth/README.md

 # going-forth
-A partial Forth interpreter written to learn about how Forth works.
+A toy Forth interpreter written to learn about how Forth works.

 ## Features